APMG/apmgo-ui/README.md

   * Returns the URL that the user must visit to log out
 * `authLayer.refresh()` - Promise.<string|Error>
   * Returns a promises that receives an OAuth2 token when fulfilled

+## Sample Client Implementation

+In Rails development environment, you can visit `apmgo.dev/add_audio` to see a sample implementation of what's needed to add audio to an APMGo playlist.
+The relevant source code for this implementation lives in `app/views/home/add_audio.html.erb` and `app/assets/javascripts/add_audio.js`, with a non-functional example OAuth2 implementation.

+The template contains the schema.org data necessary for creating a playlist item.
+For more information, see `AUDIO_METADATA.md`

 ## Code Structure